root-project/root/tree/ntuple/v7/doc/specifications.md

 |        Structural Role        |             Flags             |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

+The field version and type version are used for schema evolution.

 If the flag 0x01 (_repetitive field_) is set, the field represents a fixed sized array.
 In this case, an additional 64bit integer specifies the size of the array.